jamesmh/coravel/Docs/Scheduler.md

 ## Prevent Overlapping Tasks

-Sometimes you may have longer running tasks (longer than 1 minute).
+Sometimes you may have longer running tasks (longer than 1 minute?).
 The normal behavior of the scheduler is to simply fire off a task if it is due.

 What if the previous task is **still** running?

 In this case, use the `PreventOverlapping` method to make sure there is only 1 running instance of your scheduled task.

+In other words, if the same scheduled task is due but another instance of it is still running, Coravel will just ignore the currently due task.

 ```c#
 scheduler